-Recruitment takes place in the early fall and spring semesters.
-We are currently recruiting!
+Recruitment takes place early in the fall and spring semesters.
 We recommend that you stay up to date about our campus tabling hours, information sessions, and rush events by following our Facebook page, Instagram, and Twitter!

-Complete application and submit to our Chief Membership Officer, Chloe Liddiard.
+- Complete application and submit to our Chief Membership Officer, Sarah Kurtz.

-If you have questions, comments, or concerns about rush or our application process, please contact our Chief Membership Officer, Chloe, via email.
+- If you have questions, comments, or concerns about rush or our application process, please contact our Chief Membership Officer, via email.

 How many hours of community service will I need to complete per semester?